josephjaspers/blackcat_tensors/BlackCat_NeuralNetworks3.3/README.md

 	BCT is a header only library that supports compilation with the NVCC and G++ (stable with G++ 6 and 7 and NVCC CUDA 9)
-	Simply add BlackCat_Tensors3.3 and BlackCat_NeuralNetworks to path and include "BlackCat_NeuralNetworks.h"
+	Add BlackCat_Tensors3.3 and BlackCat_NeuralNetworks to path and include "BlackCat_NeuralNetworks.h"

 FAQ Fast Explanation: